 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

 SAND is an ERC-20 token— an asset based on the Ethereum blockchain – so you can buy and sell it in several different ways.
-We will discuss two of the most popular ways to trade SAND crypto here, plus how to buy the SAND token on a brokerage like Wealthsimple Crypto.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+We will discuss two of the most popular ways to trade SAND crypto here, plus how to buy the SAND token on a brokerage like Wealthsimple Crypto.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Centralized cryptocurrency exchange